 Seeking Eternity: Transmission and Mortal Anxiety in Biblical Literature.
 Manuscript in preparation.

-Upcoming lecture at New York University: Invited panelist for workshop on Memory and Forgetting: Theorizing from the Late Antique and Medieval Near East.
+Recent lecture at New York University: “Orality, Memory, and the Voice in the Ancient Mediterranean and Near East.”
+Memory and Forgetting: Theorizing from the Late Antique and Medieval Near East.
 New York University.
 May 8, 2019.